Can guinea pigs eat rabbit food?

 Many people want to keep rabbits or guinea pigs, while others want both rabbits and guinea pigs together but they don’t know how to feed and treat them.

 Is there any difference in the way we should care for these small animals?

 Rabbit and guinea pigs are similar in many ways.

-So, is it safe to feed guinea pigs with rabbit food or vice versa?
+So, is it safe to feed rabbits with guinea pig food or vice versa?